Samet-MohamedAmin/INSAT_TP_administration_bdd/TP_1/README.md

 - to remove any the following users: `DROP USER <username> CASCADE;`

-The following accounts `BI`, `HR`, `IX`, `OE`, `PM`, `SCOTT` et `SH` have a known account password.
+The following accounts `BI`, `HR`, `IX`, `OE`, `PM`, `SCOTT` and `SH` have a known account password.
 And in case the accounts still exist in the data base and have not changed the password, this may represent a security threat and an easy exploit to obtain an unauthorized access to the data.